 - Remind Them of Their Disrespectfulness

 Snowflake has been used to call out pro-slavery and even certain individuals of black communities.
-So, it is wise to let the speaker know that they are using an unacceptable word.
+So, it is wise to let the speaker know they are using an unacceptable word.
 And it reflects their lack of respect for significant historical and social movements.

 Not everyone is aware of the horrific origins and negative connotations of this term.
 So, make sure to use the Snowflake Test and other online tools to spread awareness and help people.
-One way to do so is by sharing your quiz results with others on social media, as we included helpful information there.
+One way to do so is by sharing your quiz results with others on social media, as we included helpful information.

 Final Words and Disclaimers

 We, as the QuizExpo team, are against any discrimination and social injustice.
 The Snowflake Test is not meant to agree with or back ideas that label generations weak or incapable.
 Please, take the results lightly, and feel free to contact us if you think the questions or results are inappropriate.

 Expressing your ideas with no worries